U.S. Department of Labor

 http://census.gov

-of the numbers.
+The Census Bureau collects data throughout the year, and is responsible for counting everyone in America once every ten years.
+Their data base is full of all kinds of information, and plenty of articles to help you understand the significance of the numbers.
 Click on "People" on their home page, and take a look at all the things you can find here.
-Warning: once you
+Warning: once you start, you might get hooked!

 http://stats.bls.gov/